Digital Analytics 6 min read

-To further illustrate, let’s picture the customer journey of this hypothetical client.
+To further illustrate, let’s picture the customer journey of this hypothetical client:

-“Will this dress fit me well?”
+- “Will this dress fit me well?”

-“Is this stretchable?”
+- “Is this stretchable?”

-“What color would best suit me?”
+- “What color would best suit me?”

-If you are this hypothetical client, Shoprr, how would you process all these data to ensure you work your way to grow your business?
+If you are this hypothetical client, Shoprr, how would you process all this data to ensure you work your way to grow your business?
 Are CAC and RoAS enough to predict your business growth?

 Moreover, how would you use these data to make sure Maria would be a valuable customer for your business in the long run?
 Given all the data available, how would you make shopping feel more human and personal for your consumers?

-The Potential of Data
+The potential of data

 Quite soon, Shoprr started considering the performance and the secondary metrics, predictive indicators, and other non-numeric factors.
 Through regression, Shoprr was able to identify that it isn’t just CAC and RoAS that determine their estimated ROI but also the Customer Lifetime Value (CLV).